Who needs tools?

 - Neo from The Matrix, of course.

-- In Scanners, telepath Cameron Vale figures out that a computer's "nervous system" is just as scannable as any other.
+- Scanners: Cameron Vale figures out that a computer's "nervous system" is just as scannable as any other, and retrieves information from one over the phone lines.

-- In Scanners 2, Peter Drak is playing an arcade game.
+- Scanners II The New Order: Peter Drak is playing an arcade game.
 Then he does it in front of everybody without using his hands.
 Then he takes control of the entire arcade hall, setting a panic, and blowing it up.

-- The villains' plot in Scanners 3 revolves around Helena's ability to mind control people straight through cameras and television sets.
+- Scanners III The Takeover: The villains' plot revolves around mind controlling people straight through cameras and television sets.

-- In Scanner Cop, Sam controls a computer with his mind to speed up the facial composition software.
+- Scanner Cop: Sam controls a computer with his mind to speed up the facial composition software.

-- In Scanner Cop II, Scanners use their minds to control personal computers.
+- Scanner Cop II: Scanners use their minds to more easily navigate personal computers as a faster way to input data.

 - Chris Bradley from the film X-Men Origins: Wolverine.